 Step 2: Write a research proposal

-Once you have discussed you research idea you should complete a clear, detailed research proposal.
+Once you have discussed you research idea you should prepare a clear, detailed research proposal.
 You will need to evidence that you have an aptitude for doctoral level research, and that you can communicate your research ideas clearly and concisely.

 Proposals should be up to 1500 words long, and should include